 Before you put your pedal to the metal, remember that this is a pilot project, and only applies to specific stretches of the 400-series highways.
 Speed limits on these highways may be changed once the pilot is complete.
 They include:

 Highway 402: From Sarnia to London (90 km)

 Highway 417: From Gloucester (east of Ottawa) to the Ontario-Quebec border (102 km)

 Queen Elizabeth Way: From Hamilton to St. Catharines (32 km)

 The government is also mulling over whether to add a fourth stretch in Northern Ontario.

 So, why were these sections chosen for the pilot?
-They were deemed the most suitable when taking into account safety and infrastructure reasons.
+They were deemed the most suitable when taking into account safety and infrastructure reasons for standard Ontario speed limits.
 As part of the pilot project, the government will be adding more signs along the routes so drivers are aware of and understand the speed limit changes.